How criminal cases begin: Pleading guilty/not guilty, bail, and name suppression

 At sentencing, the police prosecutor will read out the summary of facts (these are the facts the police rely on to prove that the offence was committed) and state their recommended sentence.
 Talk to your lawyer if you don’t agree with some of what is stated in the summary of facts.

 Your lawyer will tell the judge about your personal circumstances and your point of view about the offence (a “plea in mitigation”).
 The judge will then decide your sentence.

 In some cases, a Restorative Justice conference may also be suitable, see “Restorative justice conferences” in this chapter.

 Note: If you admit to committing the offence and it is a minor offence, you may be eligible for diversion (see “Ways to stay out of court: Diversion and Restorative Justice” in this chapter).

 Can I change my plea from guilty to not guilty?

-You can apply to change your plea from guilty to not guilty at any time up until you are sentenced.
-However, you must have a very special case (“exceptional circumstances”) for the court to approve this.
+In very specific cases (“exceptional circumstances”), you can apply to change your plea from guilty to not guilty at any time up until you are sentenced.

 What happens if I plead not guilty?